phoenixframework/phoenix/README.md

 ### Channels

 Channels broker websocket connections and integrate with the Topic PubSub layer for message broadcasting.
-You can think of channels as controllers, with two differences: they are bidirectionnal and the connection stays alive after a reply.
+You can think of channels as controllers, with two differences: they are bidirectional and the connection stays alive after a reply.

 We can implement a channel by creating a module in the _channels_ directory and by using `Phoenix.Channels`: